NethServer/docs/administrator-manual/en/webtop5.rst

 1) Take the public access ICS link from your Google calendar: :guilabel:`Calendar options -> Settings and sharing -> Secret address in iCal format`

-2) On WebTop add an Internet calendar of type Webcal and paste the copied URL without entering the authentication credentials in step 1 of the wizard.
+2) On WebTop, add an Internet calendar of type Webcal and paste the copied URL without entering the authentication credentials in step 1 of the wizard.

-3) The wizard in the next steps will connect to the calendar, giving the possibility to change the name and color, and then perform the first synchronization.
+3) The wizard will connect to the calendar, giving the possibility to change the name and color, and then perform the first synchronization.

 .. note::